lancehays/Zach-and-Lance/EX02b.md

-# **Normalization of Veterinary List**
+# **Normalization of Veterinarian List**

-## Step 1: Identify All Candidate Keys of the Relation
+## Step 1

-Candidate Keys are keys that can uniquely identify each row in a relation.

-• PetName

-• OwnerLastName, OwnerPhone

-• PetDOB

-• Date

-• PetID - Surrogate

-• Invoice# - Surrogate
+The table upholds all 8 qualities of a relation, so we will continue to Step 2.

 ## Step 2
-Candidate keys must be identified, and are as follows:
+Candidate keys must be identified, which are keys that can be used to uniquely identify each row in a relation.
+The candidate keys are found below:

 • PetName

+• OwnerLastName

-• OwnerLastName, OwnerPhone
+• OwnerPhone

 • PetDOB

 • Date

-• PetID - Surrogate
+• PetID - Surrogate Key

-• Invoice# - Surrogate
+• InvoiceNumber - Surrogate Key

 ## Step 3
-We can now determine all of the functional dependencies; these are the candidate keys that can describe all other column values.
-These functional dependencies (without the surrogate keys) are written accordingly:
+Now we must determine all of the functional dependencies; these are the candidate keys that can describe all other column values.
+These functional dependencies, excluding the surrogate keys, are found below:

 • PetName → (PetType, PetBreed, PetDOB, OwnerLastName, OwnerFirstName, OwnerPhone, OwnerEmail, Service, Charge)